 Mode of transmission:

 Human-to-human transmission is known to occur primarily through large respiratory droplets generally requiring a prolonged close contact.
-Transmission can occur via direct contact with body fluids or lesion material, as well as indirectly through contaminated clothing or linens of an infected individual..[7]
+Transmission can occur via direct contact with body fluids or lesion material, as well as indirectly through contaminated clothing or linens of an infected individual.[7]

 Transmission from animals to humans may occur by bites or scratches from infected animals, such as small mammals (e.g., rodents like rats and squirrels) and non-human primates (e.g., monkeys and apes), or through the preparation of bushmeat.